Frequently Asked Questions

-No. If you have attended more than one institution of higher learning, please only send the most recent transcript.
-There is no need to send a transcript if you have not been in school since January 2010.
+No. If you have attended more than one institution of higher learning, please send only the most recent transcript.
+There is no need to send a transcript if you have not been in school since January 2011.

 Will you accept a photocopy of my most recent transcript?